nuloejo/notes/aws-community-days-2025/Money-saving tips for the frugal serverless developer/README.md

 <a href="https://www.linkedin.com/in/theburningmonk/">By Yan Cui</a>

-## How to keep CLoudWatch logs cost under control
+## How to keep CloudWatch logs cost under control

 * Do structured logging.
 Log at INFO or above in production.
 * Sample DEBUG logs in production. eg. 5% of services.
 * Set log retetion of logs to 30 days.